pablo-reyes8/alphafold2-from-scratch/README.md

 - [ ] tighter end-to-end training validation
 - [ ] expanded benchmark and evaluation scripts
 - [ ] example inference notebook or script
-- [ ] reproducibility report for a reference training run
 - [ ] Visualizations for understanding AlphaFold

 ---